Progress towards 2020 targets: the European Semester

 On the basis of its analysis the European Commission can propose specific recommendations to Member States for adoption by the Council.
 These recommendations can help to strengthen the mainstreaming of climate action into broader economic policies.

 Member States are assessed on progress towards meeting their national emission target for 2020 under the Effort Sharing Decision and their national renewable energy target for 2020 under the Renewable Energy Directive.

-While projections suggest that the 2020 GHG emissions target – a 20% reduction compared to 1990 levels – will be reached by the EU as a whole, currently only 11 Member States are expected to reach their national target with existing measures.
-The other 16 Member States will not reach their target without significant extra efforts.
-Luxembourg, Malta, Ireland, Lithuania, Belgium, Greece and Slovakia are furthest from meeting their 2020 targets.
+While projections suggest that the 2020 GHG emissions target – a 20% reduction compared to 1990 levels – will be reached by the EU as a whole, currently only 14 Member States are expected to reach their national target with existing measures.

-On renewable energy, all Member States are expected to meet their national targets for 2020 on the basis of the commitments given in their National Renewable Energy Action Plans under the Renewable Energy Directive.
 Overall the EU aims to raise the share of renewable energy consumption produced from renewable resources to 20% in 2020.
+All Member States are expected to meet their national targets for 2020 on the basis of the commitments given in their National Renewable Energy Action Plans under the Renewable Energy Directive.

-The Commission's assessment of the climate and energy targets also found that policy action in five key areas would assist progress:
+The Commission's assessment of the climate and energy targets also found that policy action in six key areas would assist progress:

-In view of its 2012 assessment, the Commission proposed climate-relevant country-specific recommendations to 16 Member States which were adopted by the Council.
+In view of its 2013 assessment, the Commission proposed climate-relevant country-specific recommendations to 16 Member States.
 The issue most frequently addressed in these recommendations relates to promoting fiscal frameworks which both allow for growth-friendly fiscal consolidation and help to set prices at a level that reflects environmental costs, for instance through the introduction of a clear carbon price in sectors not covered by the EU ETS.